Visit the institution website for COVID‑19 updates

 Applied Positive Psychology focuses on the scientific study of happiness, wellbeing, purpose, and strength.
 Looking at these areas, we study how different methods, techniques and ways of working improve performance in a range of settings from education to coaching.
 You'll learn how to analyse and interpret data and understand the application of research to individuals and organisations.

 You'll discover how psychological research has explored the uses of Applied Positive Psychology and how theory has developed over time.
 You'll also look at the realities of the journey of change and positive psychology processes and methods that support and create this.

 In year two you'll complete a dissertation in your area of interest.
 Past students have developed interventions to improve wellbeing, studied aspects of resilience and researched within schools and organisations.
 It is also possible to undertake the dissertation in a third year.
-There is also the choice of completing the Postgraduate Certificate or Postgraduate Diploma that does not involve completing a dissertation project.

 This course is approved by the British Psychological Society for the purposes of Continuing Professional Development (CPD).

 As one of the few universities that offer this course, Bucks has strong expertise in this area.
 Taught by lecturers, visiting experts and practitioners, you'll learn about personal strengths, coaching and positive emotions.
 Their experiences will shape your learning and inspire you to apply the theories of Applied Positive Psychology.

 We value your aspirations and goals and seek to work with you as you achieve them.
 We'll make sure you develop your expertise in your areas of interest and can get the most out of the course.

 As well as lectures, you will also have material online on our virtual learning environment.
 So, no matter where you are, you can access useful materials to help you on the course from podcasts to readings.
 You are also encouraged to interact with other students and tutors on online discussion forums in between teaching.